davidsvaughn/xgboost/windows/README.md

-The solution has been created with Visual Studio Express 2010.
+The solution has been created with Visual Studio 2013.

 How to Build Windows Version
 =====